Evaluating Overfit and Underfit in Models of Network Community Structure: Evaluating Community Structure Quality

 The best overall methods are MDL (DC-SBM) and B-NR (SBM).
 However, their better performance is not universal across the CommunityFitNet corpus, and other algorithms perform better at link prediction on some networks in the corpus than do either of these methods.
 In fact, we find that \textit{every algorithm} is the best link prediction algorithm for some combination of network and level of subsampling $\alpha$ (Fig.~\ref{fig:DBLP}).
 In other words, no algorithm is always worse at the link prediction task than every other algorithm, even if there are some algorithms that are on average better than some other algorithms.
 This variability in the best algorithm for particular networks aligns with the main implication of the No Free Lunch theorem~\cite{peel2017ground}, and illustrates the misleading nature of using evaluations over a small set of real-world networks to support claims that this or that algorithm is generally superior.
 Our findings demonstrate that such claims are likely incorrect, and that superiority is context specific, precisely as the No Free Lunch theorem would predict.

 Reinforcing this point, we also find that algorithm performance on the link prediction task varies considerably depending on the type of network, i.e., whether the network is drawn from a social, biological, economic, technological, transportation, or information domain (Fig.~\ref{fig:LP_domain}).
-Remarkably, nearly all methods perform similarly well on social networks, which may reflect the tendency for social networks to exhibit simple assortative mixing patterns that are well-captured by every algorithm.
+Remarkably, nearly all methods perform similarly well on social networks, which may reflect the tendency for social networks to exhibit simple assortative mixing patterns---communities with many more edges within them than between them---that are well-captured by every algorithm.
 In contrast, networks from other domains present more variable results, sometimes markedly so.
-Technological networks produce more modest performance across all algorithms, but with more cross-algorithm variability than observed in social networks, and both performance and variability are greater still for information networks.
-The greatest variability is seen for economic, transportation, and biological networks, which suggests the presence of structural patterns not well-captured by the poor-performing algorithms.
+Technological networks produce more modest performance across all algorithms, but with more cross-algorithm variability than observed in social networks, and both performance and variability are greater still for information and biological networks.
+The greatest variability is seen for economic, information, and biological networks, which suggests the presence of structural patterns not well-captured by the poor-performing algorithms.

+A thorough exploration of the reasons that some algorithms perform more poorly in some domains than others would be a valuable direction for future work.
+One candidate explanation comes from the prevalence or presence of disassortative communities---communities defined more by the absence of their interconnections than their presence---in networks.
+Many community detection algorithms are designed primarily to find assortative communities, and hence the presence of disassortative patterns may cause overfitting in their output.
+To test this simple hypothesis, we separated our results into two classes, depending on whether they came from a bipartite network, and hence one that is naturally disassortative, or a non-bipartite network.
+These results, given in Appendix~\ref{secA:BPvsNBP}, show that algorithms exhibit the same qualitative patterns of overfitting and underfitting for both classes.
+We look forward to a deeper investigation of the origins of this behavior in future work.